department-of-veterans-affairs/vets-api/README.md

 ## Deployment Instructions

-Currently, this API is not yet in production.
 Ansible templates and instructions for deploying are in the [devops repo](https://github.com/department-of-veterans-affairs/devops/tree/master/ansible).
 The `app_name` for this project is `platform-api`.
 After deploying, you can check that the right version was deployed with:
 ```
 https://dev-api.vets.gov/v0/status
 ```